shapesecurity/bandolier/README.md

-# Shift Bundler
+# Bandolier

-The shift bundler takes modules with dependencies specified using ES6 import/export statements and returns a single script that can run in an pre-ES2015 JavaScript environment.
+Bandolier takes modules with dependencies specified using ES6 import/export statements and returns a single script that can run in an pre-ES2015 JavaScript environment.

 ## Installation